-Travelers, who often died such as this child whose grave shown here is by Blue Jacket Ford, had to cross the Wakarusa River on the Oregon Trail and did so at three sites, according to analysis by local historian Mary Gage.
-The main or western crossing, Gage maintains, is in the northwest ¼ of the northeast ¼ of Section 14 and was owned by Charles and Eliza Bluejacket before 1860.
+Travelers had to cross the Wakarusa River on the Oregon Trail and did so at three sites, according to analysis by local historian Mary Gage.
+The main or western crossing is in the northwest ¼ of the northeast ¼ of Section 14 and was owned by Charles and Eliza Bluejacket before 1860.
 Trail expert Gregory Franzwa, author of The Oregon Trail Revisited, also thought this western-most crossing was the main ford.

 Charles Bluejacket, a brother of the two other Bluejackets and father of 26 children, appeared to own a roadhouse at this crossing.
 William Hutter wrote a letter in 1854, saying: “Bluejacket lives at the crossing of the Wakarusa, and has two houses — one double and one single.”
-The houses, Hutter wrote, were 12-foot by 15-foot with roofs meeting over a breezeway.
+The houses, Hutter wrote, were 12 feet by 15 feet with roofs meeting over a breezeway.
 The rooms held beds and a cooking area.

 At this point ― south of the present Highway 10 to the west of the Wakarusa bridge on E. 1900 Road, or directly north of a private barn at 1723 E. 1900 Road ― cliffs line the Wakarusa’s southern side.
 Their erosion has bedded the river bottom with rock making the waterway easier to cross.